Why It’s Important to Keep Your Work and Home Life Separate

 In every organisation, there are two types of employees: those that blend their personal lives in with their work lives (integrators) and those that set clear boundaries between both (segmenters).
 While it’s important to get on with everybody at work (for your sake and that of your employer), it is also important not to allow your work life to spill over into your personal life.

 So what kind of an employee are you?
 And should you be doing more to keep your work and home life separate?

 In The Journal of Vocational Behavior, J.B.
 Olson-Buchanan and W. R. Boswell (2006) theorise that when employees set clear boundaries between their work life and home life, they’re less likely to experience conflict between the two fronts.
 They put themselves in a position to give both lives enough attention; in other words, they’re able to switch off one and concentrate on the other.

-For example, a segmenter dealing with personal issues at home can simply ‘switch off’ when they get to work.
-Vice versa, if they’re experiencing pressures at work, they can ‘switch off’ once they leave work.
+For example, a segmenter dealing with personal issues at home can simply ‘switch off’ when they start work.
+Vice versa, if they’re experiencing pressures at work, they can ‘switch off’ once they shut down for the day.
 This can help to reduce work-related stress, anxiety or other symptoms of ill mental health.

 The importance of separation